PRO100BYTE/ProjectArcade-Wiki/controllers/specific_mapping/mame64-controller-mapping.md

 Select the "CONTROLLER PROFILE" option and choose the profile used for the file that you have created:

 {% hint style="info" %}
-RetroBat provides 4 custom profiles as well as the ability to use a per\_game cfg file.
+ProjectArcade provides 4 custom profiles as well as the ability to use a per\_game cfg file.

 When using "per\_game", the name of the file must match the name of the game file (without extension), for example name the file "wjammers.cfg" for the game file "wjammers.zip" (WindJammers).
 {% endhint %}